 - Not so for the ancients.
 They were not concerned with completeness, but with ancestral lines - who is in which tribe, who can serve as a priest (being descended from Aaron, Moses' brother and God's first appointed High Priest), or in some other special role?
 We tend to read our ideas back into these ancient records, forgetting that they were only interested in the key persons.

 - Telescoping the genealogies was normal, and was thoroughly truthful when we realise that in Hebrew there were no words for grandfather nor grandson.
 The same words for father (ab) and son (ben) were used for all these.
 The most pointed example is Matt.
 1:1 "The book of the genealogy of Jesus Christ, the son of David, the son of Abraham."
 It cannot be complete, yet it is true 'Jesus descended from David, who descended from Abraham', though there were about 1000 years between David and Jesus.
 Matthew immediately goes on to give us a fuller genealogy of 42 generations, but it is not complete either, for Luke gives us 56 for the same period.

 - Telescoping down to less than 50%, or even to 10%, is quite likely on the basis of the internal evidence we have from comparing the many genealogies [ see web article for a very detailed analysis ]

 - Luke also gives us, in the section from Adam to Abraham, one more name than Moses gives us in Gen. 5.

 - We cannot use these genealogies to count back to Creation happening at 4004 BC, (6000 years ago) as Bishop Ussher did in 1650.
 That is not what they were meant for.
-This does not mean millions of years since the Creation, but it could easily be 60,000 rather than 6,000.
+A friend who was a University lecturer in ancient history suggested the period from Adam to the present could be up to 20,000 years.

 What about poor science?